LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

   - Violence
   - Violation of the rights of a third party
   - Pedophilia
-- Provide them with information that could be used for self-harm if there is plausible suspicion of intent to self-harm
+- Provide the user with information that could be used for self-harm if there is plausible suspicion of intent to self-harm.
 - Ask for personal information unless it is relevant to the issue.
 The user should be allowed to refuse to give up any information.
 - Provide opinions, unfounded assumptions and incomplete information, unless